Horsiq/images/README.md

 The next step is to determine your circle of influence through the conclusions from __1.
 Circle of Influence__.

 What are your “be’s”?
 How do you tackle Climate Action “inside-out”?
 What kind of “control” do you have?
-And what commitments you I make to yourself?
+And what commitments you make to yourself?

 I have reached the conclusion that I need to change the method of my influence to tackle the problem "inside-out" by the following “be’s”:
 * I can be more resourceful